-At a global scale, it is estimated that by 2050, 30% or more of the population worldwide will be over 60 years old.
+At a global scale, it is estimated that by 2050, there will be two billion people over 60 years old.
 As our most senior generations expand in numbers, they are living longer and more active lives.
 They are increasing the demand for healthier products that include more protein and vitamins, as well as functional foods designed to meet the specific needs of the active, yet ageing body.

 To support the wellbeing of elderly people, protein is particularly needed to contribute to the growth and maintenance of muscle mass as well as in the normal maintenance of bones.
 A current study from The Boston Nutritional Status Survey about nutrition in the elderly, states that 50% of elderly people consume less than the recommended daily amount of protein.
 This results in the loss of muscle strength and functionality.